serverless/blog/posts/2016-11-22-serverless-v1.2.0.md

 We've already started filling in the next [milestones](https://github.com/serverless/serverless/milestones) for Serverless.
 Check out the [1.3 milestone](https://github.com/serverless/serverless/milestone/17) to preview what you can expect in two weeks.

 We hope that you have fun with the new release!
 Let us know if you have any questions or feedback in [our Forum](http://forum.serverless.com/) or [Github Issues](https://github.com/serverless/serverless/issues).

+### Using Semver

+Note that we're using [strict Semver](http://semver.org/) for our Serverless Framework versioning.
+This way you'll know when we introduce major features or breaking changes.

 ## Serverless Examples